S-Y-A-N/itcs489-project/README.md

 Now you can run the project locally:
 ```
-sail up -d
+sail up -d # or ./vendor/bin/sail up -d

 npm run dev
 ```

 **Windows:**

+You can only run Sail in WSL.

-1- Install WSL2 and Ubuntu from Microsoft Store.
+1- Install WSL and Ubuntu from Microsoft Store.

 2- Enable "Windows Subsystem for Linux" in Windows Features and reboot.